UCL-ARC/condenser-mkdocs/README.md

 # condenser-mkdocs

-Documentation for the Condenser Platform at UCL.
+Documentation for the Condenser platform at UCL.

 > [!IMPORTANT]
 > The information in this repository may be incomplete or under review.
 It should